tracebin/tracebin/app/views/pages/story.html.md

 }
 ```

 One consideration to make when choosing how our data should be transmitted is computation location and strategy.
 To understand this challenge, let’s go back to our mantra: data must be persisted to reflect how it will be queried.
 The raw data collected by our agent comes in pieces that aren’t extremely useful for presenting our data.
 For instance, `name` and `duration` must be computed, since they aren’t present.
 Any computed data like this must be computed on either the side of the agent or the server.
-Since we don’t want to impact the host application’s performance with extra computational tasks, we let the server handle most tasks, with the exception of computing `duration` and `type`, both of which can be completed in synchronously in a reasonable amount of time.
+Since we don’t want to impact the host application’s performance with extra computational tasks, we let the server handle most tasks, with the exception of computing `duration` and `type`, both of which can be completed synchronously in a reasonable amount of time.

 One thing do on the server side is organize the “events” JSON array by event type, spanning across four categories: endpoint, database, view, and other.
 This allows us to more easily generate runtime profiles like the one below: